nefrob/rctr-final-project/README.md

 ## Project Description

-A [Uniswap V1](https://github.com/Uniswap/uniswap-v1) clone for decentralized token exchange via automated market maker on Ethereum.
-React frontent links to smart contracts on the local Ethereum blockchain to allow for providing/removing liquidity and swapping `ETH`/tokens via browser wallet.
+A [Uniswap V1](https://github.com/Uniswap/uniswap-v1) clone for decentralized ERC20 token exchange via automated market maker on Ethereum.
+React frontend links to smart contracts on the local Ethereum blockchain to allow for providing/removing liquidity and swapping `ETH`/tokens via browser wallet.

 This project was completed to gain an understanding in writing/testing/deploying smart contracts, and interacting with them from a DApp.
-The frontent is not intended to be fully functional but rather to provide minimal functionality to allow for usage of the smart contracts.
+The frontend is not intended to be fully functional but rather to provide minimal functionality to allow for usage of the smart contracts.

 ## Setup